Love Island Australia’s Cartier Surjan Is A ‘Born-Again Christian’ Lifeguard

-Cartier Surjan considers herself a ‘born-again Christian’, but despite her faith, she’s choosing a less than conventional way to find a relationship by going on Love Island Australia.
+Cartier Surjan considers herself a ‘born-again Christian’, but despite her faith, the 19-year-old is choosing an uconventional way to find a relationship by going on Love Island Australia.

 “With my Christianity, I love Jesus, he has changed the way I see things, the way I view things and the way I treat others,” she says.